Knife Maker's Mark for Jay Fisher Knives

 What about custom knife designs?

 • A non-refundable $200.00 deposit per knife is required to start work on your knife.
-The deposit goes toward the cost of your finished knife or knives.
+The deposit goes toward the cost of your project.
 This design fee is also your standard non-refundable deposit.

 • If you have a very large or elaborate project, I may require a non-refundable deposit of up to half of the total cost of the project in advance.
-Of course, the deposit goes toward the cost of your finished project.
+The deposit goes toward the cost of your finished project.

 My money: how much and when?